RobertoRoos/sawIntuitiveResearchKitWiki/Examples.md

 ## 4.1.
 Usage

-Use `sawIntuitiveResearchKitQtConsoleJSONN` to test the whole system with a position based tele-operation controller.
+Use `sawIntuitiveResearchKitQtConsoleJSON` to test the whole system with a position based tele-operation controller.
 The command line parameters can be found using `sawIntuitiveResearchKitQtConsoleJSON` without options:
 ```
 sawIntuitiveResearchKitQtTeleOperationJSON:
  -j <value>, --json-config <value> : json configuration file (required)